 Once you’ve signed up for your initial auditions, we will email you to guide you through the entire process.
 Here’s how it will work.

 You can sign up for a preliminary audition in any of several ways.
-The first and most fun way is to come to the A Cappella Info Session on Tuesday, August 27, 2019 at 7:00pm in Graham Chapel (on main campus).
-After hearing performances from each of the group, you’ll have the opportunity to meet the members and sign up for auditions in person.
-Auditions will be held Friday, August 30, 2019 through Sunday, September 1, 2019.
+The first and most fun way is to come to the A Cappella Info Session on Tuesday, September 5 at 7:30 PM!
+After hearing performances from each group, you’ll have the opportunity to meet the members and sign up for auditions in person.
+Prior to this, you’ll be able to learn more about each group at the Activities Fair on Friday, September 1, and hear sneak peek performances from groups around the South 40 during Songs at Sunset on September 2 and 3.

-Of course, you can alway sign up online.
-Each group will post flyers on the South 40, dormstorm throughout the week of auditions, and you can find each group’s webpage on our Groups page.
+Of course, you can always sign up online.
+Each group will post flyers on the South 40 with QR codes or links, and you can find each group’s website on our Groups page.

 Note: Be sure to allow plenty of time in between your auditions in case one runs late or you have to travel far between them.